India Using UAPA Terror Law Against Peaceful Citizens: AJK President - UrduPoint

 India Using UAPA Terror Law Against Peaceful Citizens: AJK President

-In statement, he said, "The Indian government is brazenly using anti-terrorism law, Unlawful Activities (Prevention) Act (UAPA) to curb the civil liberties and intimidate the human rights defenders within India and in Occupied Jammu and Kashmir,".
+"The Indian government is brazenly using anti-terrorism law, Unlawful Activities (Prevention) Act (UAPA) to curb the civil liberties and intimidate the human rights defenders within India and in Occupied Jammu and Kashmir," he added.

 Commenting on the letter written by the sub committee's chairperson Maria Arena to the Indian home minister, he said that the arrest of two human rights activists Gautam Navlakha and Anand Teltumbde, under the UAPA, is proof that the Modi regime considers human rights activists as terrorists.